-MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period Restorative Nursing Program Days ~Rehabilitation ~Behavioral Symptoms and Cognitive Performance ~Reduced Physical Function Restorative nursing program refers to nursing interventions that promote the resident's ability to adapt and adjust to living as independently and safely as possible.
+MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period O0500A-J Restorative Nursing Program Days ~Rehabilitation ~Behavioral Symptoms and Cognitive Performance ~Reduced Physical Function Restorative nursing program refers to nursing interventions that promote the resident's ability to adapt and adjust to living as independently and safely as possible.
 This concept actively focuses on achieving and maintaining optimal physical, mental, and psychosocial functioning.
 Does require: Evidence of actual minutes on a daily/shift/occurrence for each activity provided within a 24-hour period.
 Initials/signature(s) on a daily/shift/occurrence to support the total minutes of restorative nursing activity/activities provided.
-The five criteria to meet the definition of a restorative nursing program: Person-centered care plan for each restorative nursing program: Person-centered care plan for each restorative activity with measurable functional goals and interventions.
-Evidence of a periodic evaluation of the program by a licensed nurse.
-Restorative Nursing modalities must have baseline assessments and documentation of actual deficits and/or problems identified.
+The six criteria to meet the definition of a restorative nursing program: 1.
+Person-centered care plan for each restorative activity with measurable functional goals and interventions.
+2. Restorative Nursing modalities must have baseline assessments which must include documentation of actual functional deficits and/or problems identified.
+3. Evidence of a periodic evaluation, to include the above, by a licensed nurse.
 No evaluation note will be accepted after the ARD.
-Staff must be trained in the techniques that promote resident involvement in the activity.
-The program is supervised by nursing.
-There may be no more than 4 residents in a group per supervising staff.
+The rationale of unmet goals must be documented with a plan to address.
+4. Staff must be trained in the techniques that promote resident involvement in the activity.
+5. The program is supervised by nursing.
+6. There may be no more than 4 residents in a group per supervising staff.
 Training and skill practice are activities including repetition, physical or verbal cueing, and/or task segmentation provided by any staff member under the supervision of a licensed nurse.
 These activities must be planned, scheduled and documented in the clinical record.
 Each restorative modality requires a care plan with the problem, specific interventions and measureable goals.
 Does NOT include: Requirement for physician order.
 Procedures or techniques carried out by or under the direction of qualified therapists.
 Movement by a resident that is incidental to care.
 Treatment of any modality for less than 15 minutes per day.
-Restorative Nursing program done 6-7 days per week only during the ARD time frame.
-O0500A Range of Motion Passive Informational Passive movements per staff in order to maintain flexibility and useful motion in joints of the body to avoid contractures.
+Restorative Nursing program done 6-7 days per week only during the ARD O0500A Range of Motion Passive Informational Passive movements per staff in order to maintain flexibility and useful motion in joints of the body to avoid contractures.
 Resident provides no assistance.
 Does not include passive movement by the resident that is incidental to dressing, bathing, etc. O0500B Range of Motion Active Informational Exercises performed by the resident, with cueing, supervision or physical assist by staff.
 Includes active ROM and active-assisted ROM.
 Does not include active movement by the resident that is incidental to dressing, bathing, etc.